Possible delay during April and May 2019

 You should return your bus pass to the address printed on the reverse with a note explaining why it has been returned.
 You should re-apply to the local authority you are moving to.

 5. When can I use my pass?

-The older persons bus pass entitles the holder to travel for free between 9.30am to 11pm Mondays to Fridays and at any time at weekends and public holidays.
-A disabled bus pass holder can travel for free in Surrey at any time.
+The older persons and disabled persons concessionary bus pass entitles the holder to travel for free between 9.30am to 11pm Mondays to Fridays and at any time at weekends and public holidays.
 A companion pass holder can take a companion for free with them only in Surrey within the conditions of travel for their pass.

 6. What does a pass look like?

 The card designs are similar except that the older persons pass has a blue band on the right hand side of the card and the disabled persons pass has an orange band.
 A pass holder with a companion pass has as C+ in the top right hand corner.

 The pass cannot be transferred and is only valid for bus journeys within the time period prescribed below.
 The pass must be shown to the driver on boarding and to any authorised official on demand.
 Use of the pass is subject to the terms and conditions of the bus operator.
 The pass remains the property of Surrey County Council and should be surrendered if the holder is no longer entitled to the pass or no longer requires it.
 Should the pass be stolen or lost you should report it to the county council immediately.
 A replacement charge of £10 will be payable.